Hexagon/webdiff/README.md

 This tool is in an early development stage.
 Use it at your own risk, and always respect the `robots.txt` rules of websites you target.

-Let me know if you'd like to add more sections to the README (e.g., specific use-cases, a more detailed explanation of the code, or planned features)!
+**Let me know if you want me to expand on any particular section or concept!**